 Margaret Mary is prepared and ready to test patients who meet the criteria established by the Centers for Disease Control and Indiana State Department of Health.
 With limited testing availability, we will be using the ISDH testing algorithm to determine when testing is necessary.
 Due to the nationwide shortage of testing swabs, we are only testing critically ill patients at this time.
-If you are symptomatic and suspect you may have COVID-19 and need assistance determining if you should seek care, please call the MMH COVID-19 Hotline at 812.933.5556.
+If you are symptomatic and suspect you may have COVID-19 and need assistance determining if you should seek care, please call your primary care provider.

 To continue to improve access to care during this pandemic and further separate MMH’s ill patients from its healthy patients, MMH has established a second Acute Care Extension Site at the Orthopaedic and Specialty Center located on State Route 129.
 This site has been set up to provide care for ill patients, who need to […]Read More

 Coronaviruses are a family of viruses which can cause illnesses such as the common cold, severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
 In 2019, a new coronavirus was identified as the cause of a disease outbreak in China.
 The disease it causes is called coronavirus disease 2019 (COVID-19).

 Symptoms may develop within 14 DAYS OF EXPOSURE.
 Only DESIGNATED LAB TESTS can diagnose the virus.
 In rare cases, COVID-19 can lead to severe respiratory problems, kidney failure or death.

 If you are experiencing signs or symptoms of COVID-19 and feel you need to be seen by a physician, please CALL the office or location IN ADVANCE.

 If you believe you may have COVID-19, please consider using IU Health's free virtual clinic for screening of your symptoms.
 The link can be found here.